huggingface/blog/lora.md

     </a>
 </div>

 [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685) is a novel technique introduced by Microsoft researchers to deal with the problem of fine-tuning large-language models.
 Powerful models such as GPT-3, that contains 175B parameters, are prohibitevely expensive to fine-tune in order to adapt them to particular tasks or domains.
 LoRA proposes to freeze pre-trained model weights, but inject trainable layers in each transformer block.
-This greatly reduces the number of trainable parameters and the GPU memory requirements, since gradients don't need to be computed for most of the model weights.
+This greatly reduces the number of trainable parameters and GPU memory requirements, since gradients don't need to be computed for most of the model weights.
 The researchers found that by focusing on the Transformer attention blocks, fine-tuning quality with LoRA was on par with full model fine-tuning, while being much faster and requiring less compute.

 ## LoRA for Diffusers

 Even though LoRA was initially proposed for large-language models, the technique can also be applied to other transformer-based models, or simply to models that contain transformer blocks.
 This is the case of Stable Diffusion, that uses transformer blocks to perform cross-attention between the image representation and the prompt that describes it.
-The details of the following figure (taken from the [stable diffusion paper](https://arxiv.org/abs/2112.10752)) are not important, just pay attention to the yellow blocks that are the ones in charge of building the relationship between image and text representations.
+The details of the following figure (taken from the [stable diffusion paper](https://arxiv.org/abs/2112.10752)) are not important, just note that the yellow blocks are the ones in charge of building the relationship between image and text representations.

 ![Latent Diffusion Architecture](assets/lora/latent_diffusion.png)